What is Auto Proximity?

 running both the auto and proximity forecast, ComboCurve will run the auto

-forecast first and then proximity.
-You can save your proximity settings similarly to regular forecast by clicking on the gear icon in the above form.
+forecast first and then the proximity.
+You can save your proximity settings similarly to a regular forecast by clicking on the gear icon in the above form.
 To filter down to the wells that have been

 forecasted using proximity, you can navigate to “Forecast Filter” and select “Proximity”.